 Remember, it is almost impossible to find financial support after you have arrived in Ireland.
 Unless you have a written promise of a scholarship or bursary before you arrive, you cannot depend on it.
 Make sure you have enough money from other sources.

 Some international students studying at NCI will secure a part-time job to support them while they study.
 All courses available to international students at NCI allow students to receive a Stamp 2 Student Visa, which means you can work:

-- 40 hours a week during vacation periods (15th December to 15th January and the months of June, July, August and September)
+- 40 hours a week during Christmas (from 15th December to 15th January) and the summer (June, July, August and September)